GoSuda

 1type rawOption string

-The aforementioned string containing options is merely a formatted string.
+The aforementioned string with options is merely a formatted string.

 1func (w *Window) optionString(_ *Window) string {